 Discussion and blogs

-Open issues in fundamental physics in the year 2000
+Open issues in fundamental physics since the year 2000

-This is the full list of questions that were unsolved in fundamental physics in the year 2000, the so-called millennium list of open issues.
+This is the full list of questions that are unsolved in fundamental physics since the year 2000, the so-called millennium list of open issues.
+(In fact, they are unsolved for an even longer period of time.)
 A correct description of nature must solve each of these questions.
 Such a description then qualifies as a unified and final theory.

 |α||1/137.0359991(1), the low energy value of the electromagnetic coupling constant|